 A. All medical staff members shall be assigned to casualty stations and it is their responsibility to report to their assigned stations.
 All policies concerning patient care will be the responsibility of the Disaster Committee.
 The Disaster Committee is composed of the members of the Joint Conference Committee and Emergency Services Subcommittee and chaired by the Joint Conference Committee Chair.
-All members of the medical staff of Lompoc Valley Medical Center (Lompoc Healthcare District) specifically agree to relinquish direction of the professional care of their private hospitalized patients to the Disaster Committee and the administrator of the hospital will work as a team to coordinate activities and directions.
+All members of the medical staff of Lompoc Valley Medical Center (Lompoc Healthcare District) specifically agree to relinquish direction of the professional care of their private hospitalized patients to the Disaster Committee for the duration of such emergency.
+The Disaster Committee and the administrator of the hospital will work as a team to coordinate activities and directions.
 In cases of evacuation from the hospital premises, the Disaster Committee, during the disaster, will authorize and direct the movement of patients in conjunction with the administrator of the hospital.